GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

-# Static Linkage Checker
+# Classpath Checker

-Static Linkage Checker is a tool that finds [static linkage errors]( ../library-best-practices/glossary.md#static-linkage-error) on a class path and reports the errors to the console.
+Classpath Checker is a tool that finds [static linkage errors]( ../library-best-practices/glossary.md#static-linkage-error) on a class path and reports the errors to the console.
 It scans the class files in the class path for references to other classes and